twitter/scoot/runner/README.md

 * setup (check out a snapshot)
 * post-processing (save output)
 * babysitting (implement timeout and abort)
-* status updates while running/once finished
+* streaming RunStatus'es over the course of a run

 Conceptually, it lowers a Scoot Command from a high-level abstraction (Snapshots, etc.) to an Execer command (about directories that are paths in the local filesystem).
+Concretely,  it checks out the input snapshot's files, then uses an Execer to run the command.
+When the command has finished, it created a snapshot of the command's output.

 ## Controller (runner/controller.go) ##
 Controller controls the Runs, starting a new one (Run()) or ending one (Abort()).
 It implements: